Winter in Jasper is divine. Once the snow arrives, the town is transformed into a…

 I’d expected lower level mountains with pleasant but not stunning scenery.
 As you can see in the photo above that’s not the case.
 There are over 4000 square kilometres of country to explore, including five provincial parks, the Nakiska Ski Resort and the world class Canmore Nordic Center Facility built for the 1988 Winter Olympics.

 You can’t help but feel happy to be alive.
-Even better was the fact that the temperatures cooperated.
+Even better for us was the fact that the temperatures cooperated.
 It was a balmy -6°C versus -15°C in Calgary.

-The trailheads to the lakes are only six kilometres apart on the Smith-Dorrien/Spray Lakes Road, accessible via highway 40 and the Trans Canada or via Canmore.
+The trailheads to the lakes are only six kilometres apart on the Smith-Dorrien/Spray Lakes Road, accessible via highway 40 and the Trans Canada Highway or via Canmore.

-Rummel Lake Snowshoeing
+Rummel Lake snowshoeing

 The trail to Rummel Lake begins right at the intersection of Mount Shark Road with Spray Lakes Road.
-This is also the turnoff to Mt.
-Engadine Lodge so it’s well marked.
+This is also the turnoff to Mt Engadine Lodge so it’s well marked.
 Snow banks are so high that if there are signs pointing to Rummel Lake, they’re buried right now.

 Again that may be because the snow is so deep this year that they’re buried – I don’t know.
 The bottom line is if there haven’t been recent snowshoers or skiers then the trail may be difficult to follow, especially after the first few kilometres.

 The climbing is mostly undulating from here on in – and almost entirely through the trees until you reach Rummel Lake.
 The trail disappeared when we were less than half way up.
 Previous snowshoers had turned back but with some map checking we were able to plow on.

 Once in the neighbourhood of Rummel Creek yellow diamonds marking the trail to the lake come into view.
 Unfortunately on Saturday when we were there the sun wasn’t shining.
 It would be a stunning finish in the sunshine.

 I’d call this an easy to moderate snowshoe hike – definitely moderate if you have to break trail.
 On the way down we ran into at least a dozen other snowshoers and a few skiers so it seems to be a popular weekend spot.

-Chester Lake Snowshoeing
+Chester Lake snowshoeing